prestodb/tempto/README.md

     jdbc_user: hdfs                                                                   # database user
     jdbc_password: na                                                                 # database password
     jdbc_pooling: false                                                               # (optional) should connection pooling be used (it does not work for Hive due to driver issues)
     jdbc_jar: test-framework-hive-jdbc/build/libs/hive-jdbc-fat.jar                   # (optional) jar to be used for obtaining database driver.
-Should be used in case
-                                                                                      # when we cannot have it in global classpath due to class conflicts
-                                                                                      # (e.g. hive driver conflicts with presto driver)
+Should be used in case when we cannot have it in global classpath due to class conflicts. (e.g. hive driver conflicts with presto driver)

   presto:           # connection named presto
     jdbc_driver_class: com.facebook.presto.jdbc.PrestoDriver